nrwl/nx/nx-dev/nx-dev/public/documentation/latest/node/tutorial/02-display-todos.md

 npm install --save hbs
 ```

-Once the installation process is complete, you need to configure the `main.ts` file with the following code:
+Once the installation process is complete, we need to configure the `main.ts` file with the following code:

 ```typescript
 import { Logger } from '@nestjs/common';